aadroher/caseblocks_node/README.md

     "version": "0.1.18"

-  Save the file then run the following two commands
+  Save the file publish using the following command.

     npm publish